sarturodev/gamejolt-api-plugin/README.md

 		"trophy_id": "YOUR TROPHY ID"
 	})
  ```
- Note that we are using all the required parameters (except the `game_id`) to make the API request: `Add Achieved` (for more information, go to the official [Gamejolt API documentation](https://gamejolt.com/game-api/doc/trophies/add-achieved)).
+ Note that we are using all the required parameters (except the `game_id`) to make the API request: `Add Achieved` (for more information, go to the official [Game Jolt API documentation](https://gamejolt.com/game-api/doc/trophies/add-achieved)).

 ### Handle the API response:
-The Gamejolt API request can emit the folllowing signals:
+The Game Jolt API request can emit the folllowing signals:

- - `api_request_completed`: This signal will be emitted when the request was successfully processed by the Gamejolt Server.
+ - `api_request_completed`: This signal will be emitted when the request was successfully processed by the Game Jolt Server.
 This signal will return an Array containing the server response.
  - `api_request_failed`: This signal will be emitted if an error occurs during the sending or processing stage of the request.
 This signal will return an `error` message.

 These signals can be connected via GDScript: